-Operational Assets - These include land, buildings, computers and office equipment, building improvements, library books, plant, equipment, wharves and motor vehicles.

-Restricted Assets - Assets owned or vested in Council which cannot easily be disposed of because of legal or other restrictions and provide a benefit or service to the community.

-Infrastructural Assets - Infrastructural assets are the fixed utility systems owned by the Council.
-Each asset type includes all items that are required for the network to function, eg sewer reticulation includes reticulation piping and sewer pump stations.
+- Operational assets These include land, buildings, computers and office equipment, building improvements, library books, plant, equipment, wharves and motor vehicles. - Restricted assets Assets owned or vested in Council which cannot easily be disposed of because of legal or other restrictions and provide a benefit or service to the community. - Infrastructural assets Infrastructural assets are the fixed utility systems owned by the Council.
+Each asset type includes all items that are required for the network to function, e.g. sewer reticulation includes reticulation piping and sewer pump stations.